-Harvard Pilgrim offers certain counseling programs to Members receiving care covered under the Plan.
-These services may include counseling sessions held in person, virtually by telephone or video, or online through secure digital messaging.
-Counseling sessions are designed to treat depression, anxiety or stress that may accompany chronic conditions or life events.
+Harvard Pilgrim offers certain wellness care programs to Members receiving care covered under the Plan.
+These services may include telephone or video counseling sessions designed to treat depression, anxiety or stress that may accompany chronic conditions or life events.
 These counseling sessions may be available to you at lower Member Cost Sharing.
-Please log into your secure online account at www.harvardpilgrim.org or call the Member Services Department at 1-877-907-4742 for more information concerning these programs and their Member Cost Sharing obligations.
+Please log into your secure online account at www.harvardpilgrim.org or call the Member Services Department at 1-888-333-4742 for more information concerning these programs and their Member Cost Sharing obligations.